NOUIY/aws-cdk-guide/v2/testing.md

 ------

-Many CloudFormation resources include serialized JSON objects represented as strings\.
-The `Match.serializedJson()` matcher can be used to match properties inside this JSON\.
+Many CloudFormation resources include serialized JSON objects represented as strings.
+The `Match.serializedJson()` matcher can be used to match properties inside this JSON.

-For example, Step Functions state machines are defined using a string in the JSON\-based [Amazon States Language](https://docs.aws.amazon.com/step-functions/latest/dg/concepts-amazon-states-language.html)\.
-We'll use `Match.serializedJson()` to make sure that our initial state is the only step\.
-Again, we'll use nested matchers to apply different kinds of matching to different parts of the object\.
+For example, Step Functions state machines are defined using a string in the JSON-based [Amazon States Language](https://docs.aws.amazon.com/step-functions/latest/dg/concepts-amazon-states-language.html).
+We'll use `Match.serializedJson()` to make sure that our initial state is the only step.
+Again, we'll use nested matchers to apply different kinds of matching to different parts of the object.

 ------
 #### [ TypeScript ]